djdprogramming/p1xt-guides/deprecated/data-science.md

-# Data Science - comprehensive
+# Data Science
-A curriculum covering Data Science topics relevant to Machine Learning, Bioinformatics, and Artificial Intelligence.
-Includes necessary background in mathematics and the sciences.
+##### Data Science topics relevant to Machine Learning, Bioinformatics, and Artificial Intelligence.

 Suggestions:
 - Do all courses/books in order